icpc/ccs-specs/docs/2021-11/readme.md

 There are multiple versions of the CCS specifications available on the [documentation pages](https://ccs-specs.icpc.io/).

-This is the draft of some future version of the CCS specification.
+This is the draft of the next version of the CCS specification.
+Target release is November 2021.

 ## References